AudiTranscribe/AudiTranscribe/README.md

 This guide will assume that [Apache Maven](https://maven.apache.org/) and [FFmpeg](https://ffmpeg.org/) are installed.

+You will first need to obtain the source files.
+You can do this in multiple ways:
-Download the latest release/pre-release from the "releases" section of the GitHub page, or download the latest files under the `staging` branch.
+- Download the latest release/pre-release from the "releases" section of the GitHub page;
+- Download the latest files on the `staging` branch;
+- Download the latest files on the `main` branch;
+- Download the files on any branch.

-To set up AudiTranscribe with maven, run the following commands:
+Once the files have been downloaded, you need to set up AudiTranscribe with maven.
+Run the following commands:

 ```bash
 # Install custom dependencies from the "lib" directory